Archanajs2001/Machine-Learning-model---Supply-Chain-Management/README.md

 ![charts](https://github.com/Archanajs2001/Machine-Learning-model---Supply-Chain-Management/assets/154094021/e9ddbc17-4fdf-4121-b09a-c5d820b1b4a8)

+**Gradient Boosting Regressor is the Best Model.
+By Utilizing tis Machine Learning Model, we can make highly accurate predictions making it the preferred and most effective machine learning model for our task.**

 ## Insights and Recommendations

-1. Warehouses in the North:
+1. **Warehouses in the North:**

 Warehouses located in the North exhibit a higher storage capacity, leading to a larger volume of stored products.

-2. Product Weight and Operational Challenges:
+2. **Product Weight and Operational Challenges:**

 There is a correlation between higher product weights and increased occurrences of storage issues and warehouse breakdowns, indicating a need for strategic management of heavier products.

-3. Distribution Across Areas:
+3. **Distribution Across Areas:**

-Rural areas host the majority, accounting for over 90% of the warehouses.
+Rural areas host the majority of warehouses, accounting for over 90% of the warehouses.

-4. Product Storage Discrepancy:
+4. **Product Storage Discrepancy:**

 Despite the predominance of warehouses in rural areas, urban warehouses store a larger quantity of products.
 This suggests a potential disparity in the distribution of products across different geographical areas.

-5. Temperature Regulator Influence:
+5. **Temperature Regulator Influence:**

 Warehouses equipped with temperature regulators tend to handle higher product weights.
 Therefore, it is recommended to consider equipping more warehouses with temperature-regulating facilities.

-6. Transport Issues and Product Weight:
+6. **Transport Issues and Product Weight:**

 A negative correlation is observed between the occurrence of transport issues and the average product weight.
 Hence, addressing and minimizing transport issues may contribute to an increase in product weight.

 **Recommendations:**

 **Expand Urban Warehouses:**
-Given the higher demand for storage in urban areas, it is recommended to consider expanding warehouse facilities in these regions to meet the growing storage requirements.
+Given the higher demand for storage in urban areas, it is recommended to consider expanding warehouse facilities in these regions to meet the growing storage requirements resulting in a more balanced distribution across both rural and urban areas.

 **Optimize North Storage:**
 Considering the higher capacity in the North and since higher product weight means increased storage issues and warehouse breakdown, it is advisable to assess and optimize the amount of products stored in this region.
 This may involve redistributing products across other zones to achieve a more balanced distribution.